UmbraJS/mono/README.md

    subSchemes: {}
   }
 ```
 These main colors dictate the entire scheme, and more consisley the main focus should be the foreground and the background.
-These two colors must have some contrast and the myriad system willl ensure this.
+These two colors must have some contrast and the umbra system willl ensure this.
 They effectgivley dictate the available range of colors to be generated.
 All additional shades get generated as a mix in this range.
 It is though thinking aboiut colors as background vs foreground that the system manages to understand color readability and context.
 The accent colors can be though of commonly as brand colors.
 They are the additional splash of pink, or red, or blue that

 ```ts
   scheme: {